 Not all types of income are taxable.
 In this guide, I’ll walk you through the essentials so you can find out what is classed as taxable income by HMRC and what doesn’t count.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

 Taxable income is the income that you must pay tax on in the UK.
-Not all types of income are taxable, some are non-taxable, tax-free or covered by income tax allowances and reliefs.
+That said, not all types of income are taxable; some are tax-free or covered by income tax allowances and reliefs.

 What Counts as Taxable Income?

 You might initially find it overwhelming to understand how self-employed income tax works but it’s not so problematic once you delve deeper.
 Here are some common types of taxable income:

 - Benefits in kind (‘perks provided by your employer)

 - Bank interest